ElzevanderWerf/LoLa/README.md

-13-06-2022
+20-06-2022

 ## Grammatical Framework application grammar for translating between language and predicate logic

-This system is based on the study of Ranta (2011):
+LoLa is an adaptation of Ranta's (2011) Grammatical Framework application:
 _Translating between language and logic: what is easy and what is difficult._
 A Ranta - International Conference on Automated Deduction, 2011, LNCS/LNAI.
 See http://www.cse.chalmers.se/~aarne/articles/cade2011.pdf.

 The original version of Ranta's code is taken from [cade-2011](https://github.com/GrammaticalFramework/gf-contrib/tree/master/cade-2011).
 The file `Changes.md` lists all bug fixes and changes to the original code.
-The file `Experiment2.md` reports the steps taken for setting up experiment 2 and analyzing the results.
+The file `Experiment2.md` reports the steps taken for setting up experiment 2 (comparative translation quality assessment) and analyzing the results.

 ### Compile with stack